ml2425/agent-docker-capstone/README.md

 - `app/db/models.py` – Source, triplet, pending queue, MCQ schema.
 - `plan/docs/implementation_plan.md` – Technical roadmap (kept in sync).

-## FAQ

-**Why no auto-triplet extraction anymore?**
-Speed + control.
-Reviewers wanted to pick one article, generate one MCQ, and iterate without waiting for the entire search result to finish.
-The pending queue gives instant feedback and defers heavy LLM calls to the builder tab.

-**Where do the triplets show up?**
-Right now they’re displayed as markdown next to the MCQ draft (and stored automatically when you accept).
-Future work will add a richer transparency view.

-**What if I want the old auto-mode back?**
-The legacy ADK flow is still documented in `plan/docs/implementation_plan.md`.
-We can re-enable it later, but the current prototype focuses on predictability and reviewer-driven actions.

----

-Questions or ideas?
-Drop them in the issue tracker and reference the relevant tab/flow so we can keep iterating quickly.

 ## Tech Stack

 ### Core Framework